Aspiras–Palispis Highway

-The Aspiras–Palispis Highway (formerly known and still referred to as Marcos Highway or Agoo–Baguio Road) is a major Philippine highway in northern Luzon that runs from the city of Baguio in the province of Benguet to the municipality of Agoo in the province of La Union.
+The Aspiras–Palispis Highway (formerly known and still referred to as Marcos Highway or Agoo–Baguio Road) is a major Philippine highway in northern Luzon that runs from the city of Baguio landlocked by the province of Benguet to the municipality of Agoo in the province of La Union.

-The 47.17 km highway traverses the municipality of Tuba and the city of Baguio in Benguet, and the municipalities of Pugo, Tubao, and Agoo in La Union.
+The 47.17 km highway traverses the municipality of Tuba in Benguet and the autonomous city of Baguio, and the municipalities of Pugo, Tubao, and Agoo in La Union.

 It is one of the four main roads used by motorists and travelers to access Baguio from the northwestern lowlands of Luzon.
 The highway's several rehabilitation and development efforts led to the road's categorization as an "all-weather road", and is the preferred highway by motorists over the older Kennon Road.

 The entire highway is designated as National Route 208 (N208) of the Philippine highway network.

 History

 Marcos Highway was renamed Aspiras–Palispis Highway on October 31, 2000, with the issuance of Republic Act 8971.
 The highway section covering the province of Benguet was designated as the Ben Palispis Highway in honor of former Benguet Governor Ben Palispis.
 The La Union section of Marcos Highway was named Jose D. Aspiras Highway after former La Union assemblyman and Tourism Minister Jose Aspiras.
 However, the former name is considered by people to be more familiar and is still preferred by most.

 The Palina Bridge, situated along the Benguet–La Union boundary, serves as the boundary between the two highways.